 What are pillars?
-The five pillars of Frontier are People, Quality and Service, Growth, Value and Innovation/Technology.
+The four pillars of Frontier are People, Quality and Service, Growth, Value and Innovation/Technology.
 They represent who we are and what our priorities are.
 These pillars are an extension of our culture and values, and support our mission and vision.

 Why are pillars important?
 The priorities of an organization shows its culture and its character.
 The pillars we have chosen are declarations of who we are and what makes us different.
 These unite Frontier both symbolically and practically.
 They will guide us from our strategic planning and organizational goals all the way to our individual goals and work plans.

 Why are we doing this?
 Frontier continues to grow and evolve, and as we grow it is important that we are unified in our direction and purpose.
 The Frontier Health pillars help unite us as we align our strategies, goals and operations under these key pillars.